SuadeLabs/fire/documentation/properties/purpose.md

 > property (land or a building - or part of a building - or both) held (by the owner or by the lessee as a right-of-use asset) to earn rentals or for capital appreciation or both, rather than for:
 (a) use in the production or supply of goods or services or for administrative purposes; or (b) sale in the ordinary course of business.

+### investment_prop_lease
+Represents a property leased to earn rentals or for capital appreciation or both, included on the balance sheet but which is not owned outright.

+### property_lease
+This represents an immovable property leased to or from the reporting entity included on the balance sheet but which is not owned outright.

 ### own_property
 IAS 40.5 defines **owner occupied property** as: